rust-lang/rust/src/doc/rustc-dev-guide/src/compiler-team.md

 ## Discussion

-Currently the compiler team chats in a number of places.
-There is an ongoing [thread] on the internals board about trying to find a permanent home.
-In any case, you can find people in one of three places at the moment:

-- The `#rustc` channel on mozilla's IRC (`irc.mozilla.org`)
+Currently the compiler team chats in 2 places:

-- The `t-compiler` stream on [the Zulip instance](https://rust-lang.zulipchat.com/#narrow/stream/131828-t-compiler)
+- The `t-compiler` stream on [the Zulip instance][zulip]
 - The `compiler` channel on the [rust-lang discord](https://discord.gg/rust-lang)

 ## Expert map